 The following table sets forth information relating to the selling unitholders based on information supplied to us by the selling unitholders on or prior to the time of the initial filing of the registration statement of which this prospectus is a part.
 We have not sought to verify such information.
 Information concerning the selling unitholders may change over time, and if necessary, we will supplement this prospectus accordingly.
 The selling unitholders may hold or acquire at any time common units in addition to those offered by this prospectus and may have acquired additional common units since the date on which the information reflected herein was provided to us.
-In addition, the selling unitholders may have sold, transferred or otherwise disposed of some or all of its common units since the date on which the information reflected herein was provided to us and may in the future sell, transfer or otherwise dispose of some or all of its common units in private placement transactions exempt from or not subject to the registration requirements of the Securities Act.
+In addition, the selling unitholders may have sold, transferred or otherwise disposed of some or all of its common units in private placement transactions exempt from or not subject to the registration requirements of the Securities Act.
 Assuming the sale of all common units beneficially owned by them set forth in the table below, the selling unitholders will hold no units upon completion of the offering.

-Beneficially Ow Common Units Beneficially Owned Prior to the Offering(1) Common Units Beneficially Owned After Completion of the Offering Name of Selling Unitholder Number Percent(2) Number Number Percent(2) Diamondback Energy, Inc.(3) 70,450,000 88.4% 70,450,000 Debello Investors LLC(4) 6,700 6,700 Wexford Catalyst Investors LLC(4) 106,500 106,500 Wexford Focused Investors LLC(4) 9,400 9,400 Wexford Spectrum Investors LLC(4) 377,400 377,400
+Beneficially Own Common Units Beneficially Owned Prior to the Offering(1) Common Units Beneficially Owned After Completion of the Offering Name of Selling Unitholder Number Percent(2) Number Number Percent(2) Diamondback Energy, Inc.(3) 70,450,000 88.4% 70,450,000 Debello Investors LLC(4) 6,700 6,700 - Wexford Catalyst Investors LLC(4) 106,500 106,500 - Wexford Focused Investors LLC(4) 9,400 9,400 Wexford Spectrum Investors LLC(4) 377,400 377,400 -

-- Less than 1% - (1) For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any common units which such person has the right to acquire within 60 days.
+Less than 1%

+(1) For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any common units which such person has the right to acquire within 60 days.
 For purposes of computing the percentage of outstanding common units held by each person or group of persons named above, any security which such person or group of persons has the right to acquire within 60 days is deemed to be outstanding for the purpose of computing the percentage ownership for such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
-As a result, the denominator used in calculating the beneficial ownership among our unitholders may differ. - (2) Percentage of beneficial ownership is based upon 79,713,332 common units outstanding as of June 25, 2015.
+As a result, the denominator used in calculating the beneficial ownership among our unitholders may differ.

+(2) Percentage of beneficial ownership is based upon 79,713,332 common units outstanding as of June 25, 2015.
 Because the selling unitholders are not obligated to sell any portion of the common units shown as offered by them, we cannot estimate the actual number or percentage of common units that will be held by any selling unitholder upon completion of this offering.
-However, for purposes of this table, we have assumed that, after completion of the offering, none of the common units covered by this prospectus will be held by the applicable selling unitholder. - (3) Diamondback Energy, Inc. is a publicly traded company.
+However, for purposes of this table, we have assumed that, after completion of the offering, none of the common units covered by this prospectus will be held by the applicable selling unitholder.

+(3) Diamondback Energy, Inc. is a publicly traded company.
 The address for Diamondback Energy, Inc. is 500 West Texas Avenue, Suite 1200, Midland, Texas 79701.